 - 5. The City of Lowell shall protect the function of existing and planned roadways identified in the Lowell Master Road Plan or Transportation System Plan through the application of appropriate land use regulations, exactions, voluntary dedication, or setbacks. - 6.
 Access to lots shall be provided before they are developed. - 7.
 Planning or improvements to any transportation shall include a workable drainage plan to reduce drainage problems and prevent ponding and flooding. - 8.
 New developments shall comply with the Lowell Design Standards and Public Works Construction Standards for all street right-of-ways and parking areas, except when site specific conditions require a flexible interpretation or enforcement of the adopted standards. - 9.
+Off-street parking shall be provided by all land uses to improve traffic flow, promote safety, and lessen sight obstruction along the streets. - 10.
 Street and pedestrian lighting that utilize proper lighting levels, low energy fixtures, and do not cause nuisance conditions to adjacent areas shall be provided in all new developments.